Skip to content

 The Rise of Pop Art in the United States

-Pop Art emerged in the 1950s as a bold new movement in the US art scene.
-It challenged traditional views
+Pop Art emerged in the 1950s as a bold new movement in American art.
+It challenged traditional views of

-comic books, and consumer products in their art.
-Pop Art reflected the rise of mass media and consumerism.
+These artists used images from ads, comic books, and consumer products.
+They reflected the rise of mass

-The movement gained popularity for its bright colors and familiar imagery.
-It blurred the line between
+The movement was known for its bright colors and familiar imagery.
+It blurred the line between high art

 How Pop Art Reflects Modern Society